AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

-6. All pull requests automatically launch CI jobs on GitHub Actions to ensure that the build completes and that the tests suite runs correctly, for a varity of platform, compiler, library, and flag combinations.
+6. All pull requests automatically launch CI jobs on GitHub Actions to ensure that the build completes and that the tests suite runs correctly, for a variety of platform, compiler, library, and flag combinations.
 The status of the CI tests for your PR will be displayed on the GitHub PR page.
 We will not accept PRs that don't build cleanly or pass the existing testsuite.